-Alternatively, less expensive graph-based representation can be used in a form of polylines (e.g., lanes, crosswalks, boundaries), which represent piecewise linear segments [10], [16], [18], [19], [23], [24].
-In this representation, long-range dependencies are effectively and efficiently modeled.
-For example, VectorNet [10], [18], [19] represents the lane segments and agents history trajectories as vectors connected end to end.
-As an improvement, Lane-based Trajectory Prediction (LTP) method [23] encodes the map through connected sliced lane segments to more precisely model the intention.
-Other approaches [11], [25]-[27] construct extra lane graph, leveraging temporal and spatial correspondence of the vectorized scene context.
+Alternatively, less expensive graph-based representation can be used in the form of polylines (e.g., lanes, crosswalks, and boundaries), which represent piecewise linear segments [10, 16, 18, 19, 23, 24].
+In this representation, long-range dependencies are effectively and efficiently modelled.
+For example, Vector-Net [10, 18, 19] represents the lane segments and agents histories as vectors connected end-to-end.
+As an improvement, the Lane-based Trajectory Prediction (LTP) method [23] encodes the map through connected sliced lane segments to more precisely model the intention.
+Other approaches [11, 25- 27] construct an additional lane graph, leveraging temporal and spatial correspondence of the vectorised scene context.